Eric-Alain/clean-lines/src/pages/demo.md

       imageWidth: 50%
       text: >-
-        **While this kind of sucks, it's not a bad opportunity to use this page as a way of demonstrating what the technical pages are capable of.**
+        **While this kind of sucks, it's not a bad opportunity to use this page as a way of demonstrating what the template pages are capable of.**

         Here's some lorem: